Read This First

 Prompt 5: How has the percentage of those in abject poverty changed over the years?

-The central claim is this: The percentage of the global population living in extreme poverty has decreased significantly over the years, reflecting one of humanity’s greatest achievements in economic and social development.
+In plain terms: The percentage of the global population living in extreme poverty has decreased significantly over the years, reflecting one of humanity’s greatest achievements in economic and social development.

 Historical Context